-The author will set out in every report a list of those documents (called background papers) relating to the subject matter of the report which in his opinion:
+- 9.1 The author will set out in every report a list of those documents (called background papers) relating to the subject matter of the report which in his opinion: - 9.1.1 disclose any facts or matters on which the report or an important part of the report is based; and - 9.1.2 which have been relied on to a material extent in preparing the report.

-- (a) disclose any facts or matters on which the report or an important part of the report is based; and - (b) which have been relied on to a material extent in preparing the report but does not include published works or those which disclose exempt or confidential information (as defined in Standing Order 1.12).
+but does not include published works or those which disclose exempt or confidential information (as defined in Standing Order 11).